What is the Low-Income Housing Tax Credit and how does it work?

 Allocating the credit

 Congress sets a limit on the amount of LIHTC that can be allocated in any year.
 For 2018, each state was originally allocated $2.765 million or $2.40 per capita, whichever was larger.
-But Congress provided a 12.5 percent boost through 2021, so these figures were increased to $3.1 million and $2.70, respectively.
+But Congress provided a 12.5 percent boost for 2018 through 2021, so these figures were increased to $3.1 million and $2.70, respectively for 2018.
 Both dollar amounts are adjusted for inflation.

 This structure guarantees that states with low populations get a somewhat larger award when calculated on a per capita basis.
 States then allocate these credits (generally through state housing finance agencies) to developers, based on state-created qualified allocation plans.
 These plans are required to give priority to projects that serve very low income households and that provide affordable housing for longer time periods.

 Projects financed by private activity tax-exempt bonds do not need to obtain a separate credit allocation from the state housing finance authority.
-The state, however, must approve the use of these bonds, which checks developers’ ability to access 30 percent present value LIHTCs.
+The state, however, must approve the use of these bonds, which acts as a check on developers’ ability to access 30 percent present value LIHTCs.

 Developers generally sell the tax credits to investors, who may be better able to use the tax credits and other tax benefits of the housing project (e.g., depreciation, interest paid, net operating losses).
 Investors also contribute equity, often through a syndication or a partnership.
 The investors or limited partners usually play a passive role, receiving the tax benefits associated with the project but not participating in day-to-day management and oversight.